 How often do you train (per week or month)?

-About 25 hours a week between all sports, with competitions.
-On top of full time work.
+About 20 hours a week between all sports, plus competitions.
+On top of working!

 What are your hobbies?